MetPX/sarracenia/doc/dd_sara.1.rst

 DESCRIPTION
 ===========

-**dd_sara** is a program that listens to file notifications, acquire the files and reannounce them at their new locations.
+**dd_sara** is a program that Subscribes to file notifications, Acquires the files and ReAnnounces them at their new locations.

 The notification protocol is defined here `dd_post(7) <dd_post.7.html>`_

 **dd_sara** connects to a *source_broker* (often the same as the remote file server itself) and subscribes to the notifications of interest.
 It uses the notification information to download the file on the local server its running on.
-After, it notifies the file on a broker (usually on the local server).
+After, it produces a new notification for the local file on a broker (usually on the local server).

-**dd_sara** can be used to acquire files from `dd_post(1) <dd_post.1.html>`_ or `dd_watch(1) <dd_watch.1.html>`_  or to reproduce a web-accessible folders (WAF), that notifies its products.
+**dd_sara** can be used to acquire files from `dd_post(1) <dd_post.1.html>`_ or `dd_watch(1) <dd_watch.1.html>`_  or to reproduce a web-accessible folders (WAF), that announce its' products.

 The **dd_sara** command takes two argument: a configuration file described below, followed by an action start|stop|restart|reload|status... (self described).